 In my years of teaching Kundalini Yoga, I have enjoyed offering weekly group classes, private instruction and workshops both locally and nationally.
 Some of the topics covered in classes include: stress-relief, healthy backs, radiant glandular system, prenatal/postnatal yoga, and yoga for children.
 Some of my Kundalini Yoga teaching experience for adults and children includes: numerous experiential yoga lectures for various groups such as drug and alcohol rehabilitation, senior citizens, school presentations from preschool through college.
 I throughly enjoyed teaching Children’s Yoga Classes at Hampton Roads International Montessori School from 2003-2015, what an incredible school!
 I also taught for five years with the City of Newport News, VA Department of Parks and Recreation as a Kundalini Yoga teacher for adults, and for children ages 6-12 in the before-school and after-school programs.
 For four summers in New Mexico, I was a 3HO Kids Yoga Camp counselor for five weeks for children ages 5-12.
 I also taught for two years in Newport News public pre-school special education incorporating yoga in the curriculum at the encouragement of the PEEP school principal.
 I also was inspired by a gifted woman and mother, who was assisting me in teaching children’s yoga classes, to create several wonderfully successful Girl Scout Yoga Workshops for Mothers and Daughters.
 In addition, we were invited by her son’s physical education teacher at Riverside Elementary School, Newport News, to teach yoga to each of the P.E. classes of the whole school.
 It was such a fantastic experience I will always cherish and the school was so very grateful they awarded us with certificates of appreciation.

 I continue to teach at the international 3HO Kundalini Yoga camps, my weekly adult classes, occasional workshops, private sessions, children’s yoga series, and demonstration classes.
-I enjoy living in Newport News, VA with my husband and two children where often we are found engaged in some outdoors activity – biking, kayaking, hiking, and swimming.
+I enjoy living in Newport News, VA with my husband and two children (one in high school and one in college) where often we are found engaged in some outdoors activity – biking, kayaking, hiking, and swimming.
 The practice of Kundalini Yoga and our spiritual practice, Sikh Dharma, is woven through our life, whether it’s early morning yoga and meditation or singing shabds/kirtan while we’re working in our yard!
 I also love music and art, so we try to get to many of the various concerts offered on the Penninsula and visit the local art museums.
 Another great love in my family’s life, is animals, so we support our local Humane Society/SPCA and regularly visit the Virginia Living Museum.
 I am also passionate about RECYCLING everything I possibly can!
 A GREAT WEBSITE for info and locations to RECYCLE just about everything is www.earth911.com.
 Once I really absorbed how our landfills are overflowing with things that will essentially never degrade AND the things that do degrade can’t for lack of enough soil and air – I started learning how to shop more consciously.
 I’ve observed that it’s hard for many of us to think of recycling/shopping differently when we are working so hard and feel stressed, with little time for themselves.
 My experience is that my yoga practice and my spiritual practice gives my mind a restfulness.
 I then feel like I have time to pay attention to how, whatever I buy, effects the Earth and our children’s future.
 I’m also grateful to yoga students who bring me fresh vegies from their garden, so, as a family, we’re learning how to garden organically and produce compost!